lumigo-io/lumigo-node/README.md

 * `lumigo.error('this is an error message', { type = 'ProgrammaticError', extra = {unicornId: "123"}, err = new Error("oops") })`

 Parameters:
-* `message`: a free text to log.
+* `message`: A free text to log.
+* `options`: Additional configurations:
     * `type`: Should be considered as a grouping parameter.
 This indicates the type of this message.
 Default: take the given exception type or ProgrammaticError if it`s None.
     * `extra`: a key-value dict.
 Limited to 10 keys and 50 characters per value.
 By default we're taking the excpetion raw message.
     * `err`: the actual error object.

 ## Adding Execution Tags
 You can add execution tags to a function with dynamic values using the parameter `addExecutionTag`.